ChrisHexapod/hexapod_ros/README.md

 If your hexapod acts like in slow-motion please check if you have specified the correct id's in phantomX.yaml.
 The original phantomX.yaml file specifies two additional ax12 for a camera gimbal and the ID of another ax12a was changed to 19 (instead of 1).
 The phantomX.yaml file in this branch uses the ID's as given in the PhantomX mark III assembly instructions and the camera gimbal has been removed.

+## 6. Things to Do

+* Upgrade the Dynamixel SDK from 3.6.0 to 3.7.31